Cosmic-Citrus/project-euler/readme.md

 # Repo:    project-euler

-This is code to solve problems given by [Project Euler](https://projecteuler.net/).
+The purpose of this code is to solve problems given by [Project Euler](https://projecteuler.net/).

 ## Description